When you register a trademark in a particular goods or services class, you’re claiming sole ownership over that mark’s use in your industry.

 The United States Patent and Trademark Office (USPTO) defines trademark infringement according to three rules:

-- Trademark infringement is the unauthorized use of a valid, trademarked piece of intellectual property.
+- Trademark infringement is the unauthorized use of a valid, registered trademark or colorable imitation of the mark.
 Thus, if the user has permission from the trademark holder (especially in the form of a contract, typically called a license), it’s not infringement.

-- The mark must be used on, or in connection with, goods and/or services.
+- The mark must be used on, or in connection with, goods and/or services in commerce.
 As we’ll talk about, the type of good or service matters a great deal as well.
 It’s very difficult to infringe on trademarks in a completely different industry or type of business.

 - The mark must be used in a way that is likely to cause confusion among customers.
 Many trademark infringement cases come down to determining this “likelihood of confusion.”

 If a case fulfills all three of these requirements, the court is likely to rule that the use of the mark is infringement.

 This ruling can have significant consequences: not only can the infringing party lose access to their trademark, but they may also have to pay damages in proportion to the holder’s lost revenue.

 Of course, for trademark infringement to have taken place, the trademark itself must be valid.
 However, this doesn’t necessarily mean “registered.”